Program Code: B826

 Program Overview

-If you are interested in a career as an airline/tour reservationist, flight attendant, cruise ship employee, tour guide, tour manager, event planner, travel counselor, hotel/ resort concierge, or any other facet of the tourism industry, this program is for you!
+If you are interested in a career as an airline/tour reservationist, flight attendant, cruise ship employee, tour guide, tour manager, event planner, travel counsellor, hotel/ resort concierge, or any other facet of the tourism industry, this program is for you!
 This program will help develop skills employers are looking for in a new employee, such as communication, teamwork, computer, and customer service skills.
 Graduates are prepared to begin entry-level positions in a number of the travel industry sectors.

 Program Highlights